simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 Here, we use the simplest method of loading images, creating instances of the Image class for each graphic.
 The readiness flags (`bgReady`, `paddleReady`, and `ballReady`) ensure safe drawing by waiting until the images are fully loaded, preventing potential errors.

-Remember, the choice of images significantly contributes to the game's visual appeal and theme.

 ### 4 - Defining the Game Objects

 In this step, we introduce crucial game elements.
 These include the player-controlled paddle, the computer-controlled paddle, and the dynamic ball.